The Most Popular Cryptocurrency Terms & Phrases

 Due diligence is important when looking into any asset class.
 However, doing one's homework may be even more important when it comes to digital currency, as this asset class has been around for far less time than more traditional assets (like stocks and bonds) and comes with substantial uncertainty.

 Conducting the proper research on cryptocurrencies may require a would-be investor to explore many areas.
-One area in particular that could prove helpful is simply learning the basic industry terminology.
+One area in particular that could prove helpful is simply learning the basic crypto terminology.
 Certain lingo is highly unique to digital currency, making it unlikely that traders would have picked it up when studying other asset classes like stocks, bonds and commodities.

 In digital currency, an address is basically a destination where a user sends and receives digital currency.
 In a way, it is similar to a bank account.
 These addresses usually include a long series of letters and numbers.